boots-edu/textbook/source/text/5-composition-inheritance/summation.md

 ![](../../assets/images/inheritance_1.jpg)

 The point of inheritance is to capture these types of relationships.
 Be careful that the relationship you are capturing is a ***type of*** relationship as many inexperienced programmers overuse ***inheritance***, where the relationship really calls for ***composition***.
-* A point is not a type of color, so we don’t derive point from color.
+* A point is not a type of color, so we don't derive point from color.
 * An undergraduate is a type of student, so we derive Undergraudate from Student

 ## Summary